Course Name: The Oaks Golf Club

 Location: Pass Christian, Mississippi

 History: Originally designed in 1998 by PGA Tour Pro Gil Morgan, The Oaks hosted the Nike and Buy.com Tour in 1999 and 2000, and Q School in 2003.
-It is regarded as one of the better public courses in Mississippi, but is not currently ranked in any official publications.
+It is regarded as one of the better public courses in Mississippi, and has earned the following award:

 Conditions: 8/10, Although I played in March, The Oaks was already in great shape.
 The fairways, bunkers, and teeboxes are well-manicured and the greens roll fast and true.